Keeping Water Clean

 - Concentrated Animal Feeding Operations (CAFOs) - program that issues permits for concentrated animal feeding operations

-- Nonpoint sources-- Onsite Wastewater Treatment (Septic) Systems, Trees for Tribs, Agricultural Environmental Management (AEM), Funding, Dishwater Detergent and Nutrient Fertilizer Law
+- Nonpoint Sources - Onsite Wastewater Treatment (Septic) Systems, Riparian Buffers, Guidance and Technical Assistance, Funding, Dishwater Detergent and Nutrient Fertilizer Law

 - Blue-green Harmful Algal Blooms (HABs) - information about freshwater blue-green algal blooms, photo gallery of toxic and nontoxic algae, list of lakes and map of lakes with blue-green algae blooms, and information about what DEC is doing about blue-green algae blooms.